manoj0617/pairup-landing/README.md

-# PairUp Landing Page
+# PairUp - Personalized Product Discovery

-A modern, responsive landing page for PairUp, a Telegram-based subscription matchmaking platform.
+A modern, responsive e-commerce landing page for PairUp, an AI-powered platform for discovering personalized lifestyle accessories, gadgets, and digital goods.

 ## Features